PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - `BatteryType::Generic_LFP` is supported only on V2 boards.
 - V1 uses the LC709204F fuel gauge and does not provide an LFP profile.

-- Custom `MAX17260::Model` profiles must provide a sane `chargeVoltageMv`.
+- Custom `MAX17260::Model` profiles must provide a sane `chargeVoltage`.
-- The SDK validates the general `3500-4800 mV` range, but it does not verify that the chosen charge voltage matches the selected chemistry.
+- The SDK validates the general `3.5-4.8 V` range, but it does not verify that the chosen charge voltage matches the selected chemistry.

 ### Small-battery support